vansh-seth/Computer-graphics-Open-GL/Bresenham circle drawing algorithm/Readme.md

 ```

 On Windows, you may need to download and configure these libraries manually or use an IDE like Visual Studio, which can handle these dependencies.

-## Code Explanation

-- **drawCircle(float xc, float yc, float radius):** This function draws a circle centered at `(xc, yc)` with the specified `radius`.
-It uses the parametric equation of a circle and OpenGL's `GL_LINE_LOOP` to render it.

-- **display():** This is the display callback function.
-It clears the window, resets transformations, sets the drawing color, and calls `drawCircle` to render the circle.

-- **init():** This function sets up the OpenGL environment, including the background color, drawing color, point size, and coordinate system using an orthographic projection.

-- **main():** The entry point of the program.
-It initializes GLUT, creates the window, and enters the main event loop.

 ## How to Compile and Run